Marion Cotillard: 2000–2009: Transition to Hollywood and acclaim

+2010–2019: Established actress

-Cotillard was the Honorary President of the 35th César Awards ceremony, held 27 February 2010.
+Cotillard was the Honorary President of the 35th César Awards ceremony, held on 27 February 2010.
 She played Mal Cobb, a projection of Dom Cobb (Leonardo DiCaprio)'s deceased wife, in Christopher Nolan's film Inception, released on 16 July 2010.
 Nolan described Mal as "the essence of the femme fatale", and DiCaprio praised Cotillard, saying "she can be strong and vulnerable and hopeful and heartbreaking all in the same moment, which was perfect for all the contradictions of her character."
-The film made US$825 million in worldwide box-office receipts, and Cotillard and DiCaprio's pairing in Inception ranked eighth on the Forbes list of "Hollywood's Top Earning On-Screen Couples."
-Cotillard also starred in Guillaume Canet's drama Little White Lies (Les petits mouchoirs) as Marie, an environmentalist.
+The film made US$825 million in worldwide box-office receipts, and Cotillard and DiCaprio's pairing in Inception ranked eighth on the Forbes list of "Hollywood's Top Earning On-Screen Couples".
+That same year, she also starred as Marie, an environmentalist, in Guillaume Canet's drama Little White Lies (Les petits mouchoirs).

-Established actress and continued acclaim (2011–2015)

-In 2011, Cotillard costarred in Woody Allen's Midnight in Paris as Pablo Picasso's fictionalized mistress Adriana, with whom Owen Wilson's character, Gil, falls in love.
+In 2011, Cotillard co-starred in Woody Allen's Midnight in Paris as Pablo Picasso's fictionalised mistress, Adriana, with whom Owen Wilson's character, Gil, falls in love.
 The film grossed $151 million worldwide on a $17 million budget.
-She also appeared in 2011 with Kate Winslet, Jude Law, Gwyneth Paltrow and Matt Damon in Steven Soderbergh's thriller Contagion; and had the top rank on Le Figaro's 2011 list of the highest-paid French actors in 2010, the first time in nine years that a female had topped the list.
+That same year, she also appeared alongside Kate Winslet, Jude Law, Gwyneth Paltrow and Matt Damon in Steven Soderbergh's thriller Contagion; and had the top rank on Le Figaro's 2011 list of the highest-paid French actors of 2010, the first time in nine years that a female had topped the list.
 She also tied with Kate Winslet as the highest-paid foreign actress in Hollywood.

-In 2012, Cotillard was ranked ninth on the list of the highest-paid French actresses in 2011, and portrayed Miranda Tate (alongside her Public Enemies co-star Christian Bale) in Christopher Nolan's Batman feature The Dark Knight Rises.

-Cotillard next portrayed an orca trainer who loses her legs after a work accident in Jacques Audiard's drama Rust and Bone (De rouille et d'os), costarring Matthias Schoenaerts.
-The film premiered in the main competition at the 2012 Cannes Film Festival and received a 10-minute standing ovation at its screening.
+In 2012, Cotillard was ranked ninth on the list of the highest-paid French actresses in 2011, and portrayed Talia al Ghul (alongside her Public Enemies co-star Christian Bale) in Christopher Nolan's Batman feature The Dark Knight Rises.
+Cotillard next portrayed an orca trainer who loses her legs after a work accident in Jacques Audiard's romantic drama Rust and Bone (De rouille et d'os), costarring Matthias Schoenaerts.
+The film premiered in the main competition at the 2012 Cannes Film Festival and received a 10-minute standing ovation at the end of its screening.
 Cotillard received rave reviews for her performance, and Cate Blanchett wrote an op-ed for Variety describing the film as "simply astonishing" and stating that "Marion has created a character of nobility and candour, seamlessly melding herself into a world we could not have known without her.
 Her performance is as unexpected and as unsentimental and raw as the film itself."
-She earned a fifth César Award nomination, a fourth Screen Actors Guild Award nomination, a third Golden Globe nomination (her first for Best Actress – Drama), and her second Critics' Choice Award and Lumières Award nominations.
-Cotillard also received several other honors and career tributes in 2012, at the Telluride Film Festival, Hollywood Film Festival, AFI Fest, Gotham Awards and Harper's Bazaar Awards.
+She earned a fifth César Award nomination, a fourth Screen Actors Guild Award nomination, a third Golden Globe nomination (her first for Best Actress – Drama), and her second Critics' Choice Award and Lumière Award nominations.
+James Kaelan of MovieMaker magazine wrote that it was a travesty that Cotillard was not nominated for an Academy Award for Rust and Bone.
+Cotillard also received several other honours and career tributes in 2012, at the Telluride Film Festival, Hollywood Film Festival, AFI Fest, Gotham Awards, and Harper's Bazaar Awards.